jbillo/musik/README.md

 ##Using Foreman (Optional)

+Foreman is a command-line tool for running Procfile-backed apps.
+It allows you to run your app easily with environment variables that do not affect the rest of your system.

-Foreman comes prepackaged with the [Heroku Toolbelt](https://toolbelt.heroku.com/).
-Install it.
+Install Foreman, it comes pre-packaged with the [Heroku Toolbelt](https://toolbelt.heroku.com/).

 Create a ```.env``` file in your project directory